When people start enquiring about end-of-life hospice care, several questions come to mind.

 - Advanced care planning

-- Comfort measures that assist quality of life
+- Comfort measures that assist the quality of life

 - Physician referrals to community resources that offer hospice and palliative